Performance Anomalies in Concurrent Data Structure Microbenchmarks: Related Work

-There has been some effort in the investigation microbenchmark design for concurrent data structure performance evaluation.
-Wen et al. work with benchmarks which incorporate memory reclamation~\cite{wenmemoryrec} and perform a comparative analysis of memory reclamation algorithms.
-Microbenchmark memory reclamation is not our primary focus.
-We address microbenchmark results which incorporate memory reclamation in Section \ref{memrec}.
-Microbenchmark experiments executing a search-only workload have been tested in previous work~\cite{arbel}.
-Arbel et al. investigated the impact of concurrent tree data structure implementation differences on microbenchmark performance results for search-only workloads.
-Their investigations found significant CSet \textit{data structure implementation} differences which led to significant variations in performance.
+Recent microbenchmarks exist that were not tested in our work, such as the Synch framework~\cite{framework} for concurrent data structures evaluation.
+We leave this for future study.
+There has been some prior investigation of microbenchmark design for concurrent data structure performance evaluation.
+Microbenchmark experiments executing a search-only workload on CSets have been tested in previous work by Arbel et al.~\cite{arbel}.
+They considered differences in concurrent tree implementations of CSets and their impact on performance.
+It was discovered that subtle differences in concurrent tree implementations can play a pivotal role in microbenchmark performance results.
 Our work concentrates on the impact of \textit{microbenchmark implementation differences} on CSet data structure performance for workloads that include updates.
-Harris discusses some of the pitfalls of the Synchrobench microbenchmark in~\cite{tim}.
-Mytkowicz et al. in their work, “\textit{Producing Wrong Data Without Doing Anything Obviously Wrong!}”~\cite{producing}, illustrate how subtle changes to an experiment’s setup can lead to enormous performance differences and ultimately to incorrect conclusions.
-Our work investigates this further in the context of microbenchmark architectures and design differences leading to performance variance in the evaluation of CSet data structures. \\
+Mytkowicz et al. in their work, ``\textit{Producing Wrong Data Without Doing Anything Obviously Wrong!}''~\cite{producing}, illustrate how subtle changes to an experiment’s setup can lead to enormous performance differences and ultimately to incorrect conclusions.
+Tim Harris' presentation, ``\textit{Benchmarking Concurrent Data Structures}''~\cite{tim2}, is closely related to our work.
+Harris explains the need for sound experimental methodology in performance evaluation tools and discusses some noted pitfalls in the Synchrobench microbenchmark in~\cite{tim}.
+Important considerations in the design of good concurrent data structure experiments have been previously discussed in presentations by Trevor Brown~\cite{rare}.
+Brown discusses subtle aspects of microbenchmark testing configurations and underlying memory and thread distributions that can play a crucial role in performance results.
+This is discussed further in Section \ref{other_microbenchmark_design_details}.
+In our work, we provide an investigative approach to microbenchmark design by comparing design strategies employed in three popular microbenchmarks.